 Coronavirus: Latest information for private patients

-Imperial Private Healthcare is part of Imperial College Healthcare NHS Trust and is proud to be supporting the NHS in the fight against coronavirus.
-Our private patient units are making changes to help respond to coronavirus and protect our patients, staff and visitors.
+Imperial Private Healthcare is part of Imperial College Healthcare NHS Trust and is proud to have supported the NHS in the fight against coronavirus.
+Our private patient units have made changes to help respond to coronavirus and protect our patients, staff and visitors.

-We are continuing to provide outstanding care for private maternity and existing cancer patients, who will be informed of any changes to their treatment.
-We are also offering selected outpatient consultations via video conference or telephone.
-Please contact firstname.lastname@example.org to make an enquiry.
+We have continued to provide outstanding care for private maternity and existing cancer patients, who will be informed of any changes to their treatment.
+We are now increasing the range of specialities we are able to treat in line with government guidance.

-Please visit ‘Coronavirus: latest information and advice’ for information about hospital appointments, visiting restrictions, what to do if you have symptoms and more.
+Please visit ‘Coronavirus: latest information and advice’ for general information about hospital appointments, visiting restrictions, the safety precautions we are taking and more.

 Key changes for maternity services are as follows:

 - We will contact you to discuss any changes to your upcoming appointment.
 If we make any changes to your upcoming appointment we will telephone you, otherwise please attend as planned

 - We may offer you a phone or video consultation to replace your upcoming appointment, but we will discuss this with you first

 - We are pleased to say that you can now bring your birthing partner to your scan appointment.
 Please discuss your scan appointments directly with your consultant obstetrician.

 You may have your birthing partner with you throughout your labour and delivery.
 We are pleased to announce that we can also now welcome partners to visit the postnatal ward at any time and to stay overnight.
 The midwifery team will discuss visiting guidelines with you, to ensure we maintain the safety measures we have in place.